Workforce Development and Career Readiness Department

 |54050||Jan.
 21 – March 3||Tuesday||6:30 – 9:30 p.m.||$75||T. Gartman||DC 114|

 Drones: An Introduction (16 hours)

 Our introductory class will act as an awareness of local and FAA restrictions, weather factors, flight safety, airmanship, and aeronautical decision-making.
 The class will also focus on the commercial outputting of film editing with both still and video photography used.
-Additionally, the class will also serve as a study guide for the Unmanned Aircraft General (small) Certification needed for business or non-recreational use such as Real estate or other commercial based photography.
-This exam for Certification to fly drones is available at the Elizabeth City campus with prior sign up.
-Actual drone practice flight time will be available with the College’s drones.
+Additionally, the class will also serve as a study guide for the Unmanned Aircraft General (small) Certification needed for business or non-recreational use such as real estate or other commercial-based photography.
+The exam for certification to fly drones is available at the Elizabeth City Campus with prior sign up.
+Actual drone practice flight time will be available with the college’s drones.
 Computer skills are required.
-Limited enrollment, so sign up early.
-Times may change due to weather conditions and daylight.
+Limited enrollment, so sign up early. *Times may change due to weather conditions and daylight.